-Scholarships: The Financial Aid Office, the Porterville College Foundation and members of the Scholarship Committee work closely to review scholarship application yearly and award approximately \$226,800 annually to recipients of internal and external scholarships.
-This also includes PC First scholarships and grants.
+Scholarships: The Financial Aid Office, the Porterville College Foundation and members of the Scholarship Committee work closely to review scholarship applications yearly and award approximately \$226,800 annually to recipients of internal/external scholarships, PC First scholarships and grants.

-The categorical BFAP-SFAA funding to the Porterville College Financial Aid Office has provided the Directors and staff an opportunity to continue its staffing and outreach efforts.
+The categorical Board Financial Assistance Programs-Student Financial Aid Administration (BFAP-SFAA) funding to the Porterville College Financial Aid Office has provided the Directors and staff an opportunity to continue its staffing and outreach efforts.